elephantrobotics/pymycobot/README.md

 # for mypalletizer 260 machine
 from pymycobot import MyPalletizer260
 from pymycobot import MyPalletizerSocket
+# for ultraArm P340 machine
+from pymycobot import ultraArmP340
 ```

 The [`demo`](./demo) directory stores some test case files.